 These LinkedIn articles and profiles can then be shared like any other article.

 It always links back to the original content on LinkedIn, making sure the original author gets the views.
 In this case, we improved how our clipper collects the article so it is complete and easy to understand.

 LinkedIn posts behave differently.
 They do not open in a page of their own.
 Therefore, our content clipper is not able to extract the post.
 So we worked on an alternative so you can curate posts to your boards.

 ... of that LinkedIn post, select “Copy link to post”.

-Paste this link onto your board, in “Add content”.
+Paste this link into a new tab to open a page dedicated to the post.
+Now, click on the clipper extension icon, select a board and save.
 The tile will appear on the board, and our reader will show its content: